.Maintaining a nutritious diet.

 Causes of separated tummy muscles

-The leading cause of separation of the tummy muscles in females is during pregnancy and/or during childbirth.
-Pregnancy and childbirth can drastically change a women’s body.
+Separation of the tummy muscles in females often occurs during pregnancy and/or during childbirth.
+Pregnancy and childbirth can drastically change a woman’s body.

 As the uterus grows during pregnancy, the abdominal muscles also start stretching to accommodate the fetus.
-The appearance of stretch marks on your belly area is a natural suggestion that your skin is being overstretched, which is not the case inside the body.
+The appearance of stretch marks on your belly area is a natural sign that your skin is being overstretched, which is not the case inside the body.
 The two main panels of muscles down the middle of the abs start separating during pregnancy and delivery due to the strain caused by continuous stretching of the abdominal area.
-In some cases, the outstretched abdominal muscles will retreat to their original place and in some cases, they will not.
-The area where the separation might have taken place is indicated by a bulge.
+In some cases, the outstretched abdominal muscles will retreat to their original place, and in some cases, they will not.
+A bulge may indicate the presence of abdominal muscle separation, but a proper diagnosis must be made by a healthcare provider.

-In men, separation of the abdominal muscles is usually rare but a fair few cases arise due to incorrect exercise and lifting techniques.
+In men, separation of the abdominal muscles is rare but can occur, often due to improper exercise or lifting techniques.

 Download Dr Carmen’s Guide to Post Pregnancy Surgery